 Master of Arts Program

-The philosophy of the M.A. program is to develop highly competent clinical practitioners.
+Our philosophy is to develop highly competent clinical practitioners.
 The intent is to educate students to embody the best of the clinician’s rigorous approach to problem solving using the scientific method.
 The academic program provides a broadly-based fund of knowledge in communication sciences and disorders, with emphasis on a processing framework that helps the students analyze and synthesize information.

-The Mission of the Program is: The mission of the Communication Disorders program is to graduate future leaders in the clinical and research community of communication sciences and disorders that is in-line with the unique mission of the department.
-Our program objectives are: 1) To graduate students who demonstrate critical thinking skills and the ability to synthesize fundamental concepts and apply them to clinical practice at the professional level; 2) To provide students with a strong theoretical foundation utilizing state-of-the-art technology, experiential learning, and research training; and 3) To provide students with a foundation in professional ethics, an understanding of the need for self-reflection, and an understanding of the importance of life-long learning.
+Our mission is to graduate future leaders in the clinical and research community of communication sciences and disorders that is in-line with the unique mission of the department.
+Our program objectives are 1) to graduate students who demonstrate critical thinking skills and the ability to synthesize fundamental concepts and apply them to clinical practice at the professional level; 2) to provide students with a strong theoretical foundation utilizing state-of-the-art technology, experiential learning, and research training; and 3) to provide students with a foundation in professional ethics, an understanding of the need for self-reflection, and an understanding of the importance of life-long learning.

 The M.A. program is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association (ASHA).
 Upon completion of the master’s degree program, graduates will meet the academic and clinical requirements for the Certificate of Clinical Competence in speech-language pathology from ASHA and the Ohio Board of Speech-Language Pathology and Audiology.